Anthares101/volatility-installer/README.md

 ## Disclaimer

 I tested this script in Kali Linux only, it should work in all Linux distributions with Bash but you know, it is not tested ^^.
-Also, this script will append this line: `PATH="$HOME/volatility:$PATH"` to your `.bashrc` in order to add Volatility to your path so if you dont use Bash as your main shell you will need to add that line to the correct file (For example, if you use `zsh` add the line to your `.zshrc` file).
+Also, this script will append this line: `PATH="$HOME/volatility:$PATH"` to your `.bashrc` and `.zshrc` in order to add Volatility to your path so if you dont use Bash or Zsh as your main shell you will need to add that line to the correct file.

 # The problem for Kali Users